-Inflation 2.50% Projected Salary Increases Rates of increase differ based on service They have been calculated based upon recent NYSTRS member experience.
+Projected Salary Increases Rates of increase differ based on service member experience.

+They have been calculated based upon recent NYSTRS

 Service Rate

 5 4.72%

 15 3.46%

 25 2.37%

 35 1.90%

-1.5% compounded annually

-Projected COLAS 1.5% compounded annually
+Projected COLAs 1.5% compounded annually

-Investment Rate of Return 7.25% compounded annually, net of pension plan investment

-expense, including inflation.
+Investment Rate of Return 7.25% compounded annually, net of pension plan investment expense, including inflation.

-Annuitant morality rates are based on plan member experience, with adjustments for mortality improvements based on society of Actuaries Scale MP2014, applied on a generational basis.
+Annuitant morality rates are based on plan member experience, with adjustments for mortality improvements based on Society of Actuaries Scale MP2014, applied on a generational basis.
 Active member mortality rates are based on plan member experience.

-The actuarial assumptions used in the June 30, 2017 valuation was based on the results of an actuarial experience study for the period July 1, 2009 to June 30, 2014.
+The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period July 1, 2009 to June 30, 2014.